Skip to content

 Copy Table

-The Copy Table transformation type produces a replica in Snowflake of each captured source table.
+The Copy Table replication type produces a replica in Snowflake of each captured source table.
 Each column in the target table is directly mapped from the corresponding source table and the content of each table matches the source table.

 Copy Table with Soft Deletes

-A value of true in this column indicates that a row has been deleted and is no longer present in the source table, and the data values in that row show the values of the row at the point it was deleted.
+MTLN_CDC_DELETED A value of true in this BOOLEAN column indicates that a row has been deleted and is no longer present in the source table, and the data values in that row show the values of the row at the point it was deleted.
 A value of false in this column indicates that a hard delete has taken place instead of a soft delete, and permanently removed the record from the target table.

 Change Log

-The Change Log transformation type produces Snowflake tables that append entries for each change event that occurs on the source table.
+The Change Log replication type produces Snowflake tables that append entries for each change event that occurs on the source table.
 The table contains columns for the corresponding source table with the values for each row being the values after the change has occurred, except for delete changes where the values are from the row that was deleted.

 Metadata column Description